 In preparing the RC boat hull for the next step, you can now carefully remove the structure from the building board.
 Don't worry if the wax paper sticks to the hull or rips.
 Even if the wax paper looks clean and comes right off, I'd opt to replace it for the next step.
 A spilled drop of glue or other debris can mess you up, so better safe than sorry.

-After you remove the hull frame from the building board, remove any wax paper remnants if any.
 Give the deck side of the structure a light sanding with 120 grit sandpaper backed with a flat sanding block.
 Go easy as the only purpose is to take down any obvious high spots.

 Mark the bulkhead locations across the same way as you did on the chine shelf.
 The lines will be a visual aid when aligning the deck to the hull.